bgplab/bgplab/docs/session/9-dynamic.md

 ## Impact of BGP Session Loss

 A router using dynamic BGP neighbors usually removes all neighbor-related information once a BGP session with the neighbor is lost.
-You can shut down a BGP neighbor on one of the other routers to explore how the hub router reacts to the BGP session loss.
+You can shut down a BGP neighbor on another router to see how the hub router responds to BGP session loss.

 !!! tip
-    You can use the **netlab config** command to shut down the BGP session with the Hub router if you're running Cumulus Linux, FRR, or Arista EOS on the other routers:
+    You can use the **netlab config** command to shut down the BGP session with the Hub router if you're running FRRouting or Arista EOS on the other routers:

     * Use `netlab config disable --limit C1`[^RC1] to shut down the BGP session
     * Use `netlab config enable --limit C1` to reenable it.